supaFool/TarotBuddy/README.md

 ==================
 Tarot Buddy Beta.
 Build - Fortune Telling Software.

+www.TheSupaDev.com

+### This is the 1st version, It is staying the way it is for retro reasons.

 # Picking up where I let off.
 ### If you already have the app then you are going to be impressed.
 There are so many new thing coming.
 Cureently I am working on getting all the loading done properly.
 Thats the biggest holdup.